rapidsai/dask-cuda/docs/source/examples/ucx.rst

 Scheduler
 ^^^^^^^^^

-UCX configuration options will need to be specified for ``dask-scheduler`` as environment variables; see `Dask Configuration -- Environment Variables <https://docs.dask.org/en/latest/configuration.html#environment-variables>`_ for more details on the mapping between environment variables and options.
+UCX configuration options will need to be specified for ``dask scheduler`` as environment variables; see `Dask Configuration -- Environment Variables <https://docs.dask.org/en/latest/configuration.html#environment-variables>`_ for more details on the mapping between environment variables and options.

 To start a Dask scheduler using UCX with all supported transports and an gigabyte RMM pool: